-It was just me and #1 teenage son for lunch the other day.
-My lovely husband was at work (with his trusty packed lunch) and Hella and #2 teenage son had disappeared into their respective bedroom black holes to do some 'laxing after a morning of racing at a swim competition.
+It was just me and #1 teenage son for lunch the other day as Hella and #2 teenage son had disappeared into their respective bedroom black holes to do some 'laxing after a morning of racing at a swim competition.

-There had been plenty of snacks all round during the morning and a flask each of something warm too, so everyone was well fed.
+There had been plenty of snacks during the morning and a flask each of something warm, so everyone was well fed.
 But #1 teenage son still had an afternoon/evening of finals ahead of him, so he needed FOOD.
 And plenty of it.
 And I hadn't eaten either.

 - A bowl of cooked soba noodles - definitely my favourite type of noodle for leftovers, as they hold up really well to a stint in the fridge.